Documentation Index

 • No manual configuration of port roles is required.

-Note: Only port A supports direct Ethernet connections to computers for access to the Nureva App.
+Note: Only port A supports a direct Ethernet connection to a computer for access to the Nureva App.

 Common use cases